2shady4u/godot-krita-importer/README.md

 ### Manually

 It's also possible to manually download the build files found in the [releases](https://github.com/2shady4u/godot-krita-importer/releases) tab, extract them on your system and run the supplied demo-project.
-Make sure that Godot is correctly loading the `gdsqlite.gdns`-resource and that it is available in the `res://`-environment.
+Make sure that Godot is correctly loading the `libkra_importer.gdextension`-resource and that it is available in the `res://`-environment.

 An example project, named "demo", can also be downloaded from the releases tab.